-Can I Sell My Cruise I Can No Longer Use?
+What Can I Do With A Cruise I Can No Longer Use?

 Can I Sell My Cruise Booking?

-Yes!
-The small print to this answer is that your booking might not be transferable, however, most cruise lines allow for name changes - in fact, you can make amendments like this to 80% of travel plans.
+The short answer is yes!
+The longer answer is that your booking might not be transferable due to the cruise lines cancellation policy, however, most allow for name changes - in fact, you can make amendments like this to 80% of travel plans.
 This is the important information you need to find out from your travel provider as a name change allows you to transfer your booking to another passenger.
 Name change fees often occur, depending on the company.

-What Is The Name Change Fee For Cruises?
+What Are The Name Change Fees For Cruises?

 This will vary from cruise line to cruise line.
 The most popular companies, Royal Caribbean, Carnival and Disney, usually treat name changes as cancellations of an original booking and a new booking.
 What differs here is whether or not you can get a refund which depends on which ship you are on and when you are cancelling.